 The first step in managing indirect spend is spend visibility.
 You need to be able to see the big picture as well as slice and dice the data to the smallest level of detail.

 Gather and combine multiple datasets and sources.
-AI and machine learning can help in tracking, analyzing, and automating the various steps in the classification and categorization of indirect spend.
+AI and machine learning can help track, analyze, and automate the various steps in classifying and categorizing indirect spend.

 2. Know your categories

 Get to know your supply markets and available suppliers.
 Business stakeholders may provide you with in-depth market knowledge.

 Know the key suppliers in each sub-category or commodity group to achieve better contract terms and develop solid supplier partnerships.

 Ensure your spend taxonomy reflects your business categories.
 When your taxonomy is relevant, it is easier to act on consolidation opportunities and benefit from economies of scale.

 Procurement often comes in with cost savings, compliance, and risk mitigation in the agenda.
 What if you started the discussion with how you can help your stakeholders succeed and achieve their business goals?

 Prove the value of your contribution with hyper-relevant data and timely insights.
 Build trust and share your knowledge.